kpicaza/pheature-symfony-pre-example/README.md

 - [x] It should have content editor users
 - [x] It should have products
 - [x] It should have a backoffice to add products
-- [ ] It should have a catalog that shows available products
+- [x] It should have a catalog that shows available products

+3. Third iteration